TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-vector-options.rst

 `log-class` had been left blank), and specifying an empty string ("") for a value would be ambiguous (as to whether the user wanted the option value to default, or just be an empty string).

-Option values (in general, but also specifically for vector options) may not begin with the dash character ('-'), because the shell parser will parse them as option names before passing them through to COMPAS.
+Non-numeric option values (in general, but also specifically for vector options) may not begin with the dash character ('-'), because the shell parser will parse them as option names before passing them through to COMPAS.

 COMPAS imposes no limit to the length (number of characters) of an individual option values that are specified as strings, but there may be practical limits imposed by the underlying system.